turbopape/milestones/README.md

       :resource-id 2
       :duration 5 :priority 1}

-   2 {:task-name "A description about this task"
+v   2 {:task-name "A description about this task"
       :resource-id 1
       :duration 4
       :priority 1